XHPNAS-FM

-XHPNAS-FM (94.1 FM) is a radio station serving Navolato and Culiacán, Sinaloa.
+XHPNAS-FM is a radio station on 94.1 FM serving Navolato and Culiacán, Sinaloa.
 The station is owned by Luz Network and is known as Stereo Uno.

 History

 XHPNAS-FM was one of two stations won by Luz Network, along with El Fuerte's XHPFRT-FM, in the IFT-4 radio station auction of 2017.
-It came to air in September 2019, carrying the same Stereo Uno brand and format heard on the company's flagship XHMSL-FM in Los Mochis.
+It came on air in September 2019, carrying the same Stereo Uno brand and format heard on the company's flagship XHMSL-FM in Los Mochis.
 It is the first Luz Network station in central Sinaloa.